 All the pieces you need to create a hybrid cloud

 A stable, proven foundation that’s versatile enough for rolling out new applications, virtualizing environments, and creating a secure hybrid cloud.

 A multicloud operations and cloud management platform that unifies hybrid cloud solutions.

 All the private cloud infrastructure and management tools you need plus a container application platform that helps you move workloads across hybrid environments.

-Find or become a cloud or service provider that uses Red Hat infrastructure to build cloud environments.
+Find or become a cloud vendor or service provider that uses Red Hat infrastructure to build cloud environments.

 A subscription that transfers all your current Red Hat technologies to a public cloud.